rb16b/Accelerate-Dev/README.md

 ![](images/hpa-1-2.png)

-You should notice changes happing, pod is scaling up
+You should notice changes happening, the pod is scaling up

-Then finally rest-figts is running 2 pods and manual scalability arrows are gone
+Then, finally, rest-figts is running 2 pods and manual scalability arrows are gone

 ![](images/hpa-2.png)